facelessuser/PyMdown/examples/example.md

 title: This title will be overridden by YAML

 !!! hint "Extensions Used in this Document"
-    This is mainly visually inspect markdown output offered by PyMdown.
+    This is mainly to visually inspect markdown output offered by PyMdown.
 This isn't a real test.

     - markdown.extensions.extra
     - markdown.extensions.toc